IntersectMBO/plutus/doc/plutus/howtos/exporting-a-script.rst

 Fortunately, it is quite simple to do this.
 You can either translate directly into CBOR using the `Serialise` typeclass from the `serialise` package, or you can create an envelope of the sort used by the Cardano node CLI.

-..
-TODO: include instructions on the latter once we have support for it

 .. literalinclude:: ../tutorials/BasicValidators.hs
    :start-after: BLOCK8
    :end-before: BLOCK9